 Last spring, they heard growlers calling for the first time, and later, at a supporter event, they were able to actually capture one during a survey of the wetland.

-“It is incredibly exciting because it confirms that the work on this site is making a difference”, says Mark.
+“It is incredibly exciting because it confirms that the work we’ve commenced at the site is making a difference”, says Mark.

 “Now that we have announced the expansion of the new Reserve to cover three wetlands, we have the building blocks in place for a successful restoration project that will secure the future viability of this recently discovered population.”